 LC Golden Rules of Caramel Note

-How fortunate that just a little (okay, maybe a lot of) sugar, cashews, and patience can bring such shards of loveliness into one’s life.
-To that end, making caramel can be tricky business the first go-round, admits author Julia Parsons.
+How fortunate that just a little (okay, maybe a lot of) sugar, cashews, and patience can bring such loveliness into one’s life.
+While simple, candy-making—and making caramel in particular—can be tricky business the first go-round, admits author Julia Parsons.
 She’s learned that by following a few (forgive us) golden rules, you’ll have very little trouble.
 Here, in her words, is what she’s found to be true:

 Golden Rule 1: Be diligent.
 Once you’ve poured the sugar into the pan, shake the pan so that the sugar forms an even layer and, hence, heats evenly.
 While it’s heating, shake the pan every now and then, otherwise you may end up with sugar in some parts cooking more quickly and burning.

 Golden Rule 2: Be patient.
 Nothing will appear to happen for quite some time, but wait and watch.
 It’ll get there.

 Golden Rule 3: Be careful.
 Resist the temptation to touch or taste the caramel, as caramelization occurs when sugar reaches around 338˚F (170˚C)—much higher than boiling water.
 Not only is caramel scalding hot, but it sticks to everything, making the potential for burns quite high.